Cedar Point: Roller coasters

-As of May 2025, Cedar Point features 15 roller coasters.
+As of May 2025, Cedar Point features 18 roller coasters.

 Thrill rides

-Cedar Point has 16 thrill rides.
+Cedar Point has 15 thrill rides.
 The newest is SlingShot, which was introduced in 2014.

 Family rides

-Cedar Point has 7 family rides/attractions.
+Cedar Point has 8 family rides/attractions.

-Water rides
+Water Ride

-Cedar Point has three water rides, excluding attractions located in Cedar Point Shores.
+Cedar Point has one water ride, excluding attractions located in Cedar Point Shores.

-Children rides
+Children's rides

 Kiddy Kingdom opened in 1970 as Kiddieland but was renamed in 1993.
 It is located near Gatekeeper and contains 11 rides.

 Planet Snoopy is a children's area that opened in 2008.
 All of its rides were relocated from the defunct Geauga Lake amusement park, with the exception of Joe Cools Dodgem School.
 It is located near WindSeeker and contains eight rides.

-Camp Snoopy opened in 1999 and is located near the entrance to Snake River Expedition.
+Camp Snoopy opened in 1999 and is located near Gemini.
 It contains seven rides and two kiddie coasters.

+Cedar Point Coliseum

+Constructed in 1906, the coliseum has a ballroom on the top floor with a large arcade in the bottom floor.

 Cedar Point Shores

 Cedar Point's water park opened in 1988 as Soak City and was renamed Cedar Point Shores following an announcement on August 18, 2016.
 It is adjacent to Cedar Point and requires separate admission.